 MicroStrategy Inc Executive Chairman Michael Saylor Sells 5,000 Shares

-On January 11, 2024, Executive Chairman and 10% Owner Michael Saylor sold 5,000 shares of MicroStrategy Inc (NASDAQ:MSTR), according to a recent SEC Filing.
-This transaction is part of a series of insider sales by the insider over the past year, totaling 30,000 shares sold.
+On January 17, 2024, Michael Saylor, Executive Chairman and 10% Owner of MicroStrategy Inc (NASDAQ:MSTR), sold 5,000 shares of the company.
+The transaction was reported in a SEC Filing.
+Over the past year, the insider has sold a total of 55,000 shares and has not made any purchases of the stock.

 MicroStrategy Inc is a provider of enterprise analytics and mobility software.
-The company's main product is its software platform, which enables organizations to analyze vast amounts of data and distribute actionable business insight throughout an enterprise.
-Its solutions are used by companies across various industries to optimize and streamline their business processes and decision-making capabilities.
+The company develops software to analyze internal and external data in order to make business decisions and to develop mobile apps.
+Its core product is MicroStrategy 10, which provides functionality for analytics, mobile, and security.

-The insider transaction history for MicroStrategy Inc shows a pattern of insider sales, with 21 insider sells and no insider buys over the past year.
+The insider transaction history for MicroStrategy Inc indicates a trend of insider sales, with 27 insider sells and no insider buys over the past year.

-On the day of the insider's recent sale, shares of MicroStrategy Inc were trading at $559.12, giving the company a market cap of $8.114 billion.
-The price-earnings ratio of the stock stands at 376.37, which is significantly above both the industry median of 26.92 and the company's historical median price-earnings ratio.
+On the date of the insider's recent sale, shares of MicroStrategy Inc were trading at $483.45, resulting in a market cap of $8.132 billion.
+The price-earnings ratio of the company stands at 377.21, which is above the industry median of 26.86 and also above the company's historical median price-earnings ratio.

-The stock's price-to-GF-Value ratio is 1.92, with a current share price of $559.12 and a GF Value of $290.67, indicating that MicroStrategy Inc is considered Significantly Overvalued according to GuruFocus's valuation model.
+The stock's price-to-GF-Value ratio is 1.66, with a GF Value of $290.80, indicating that MicroStrategy Inc is significantly overvalued according to GuruFocus' valuation.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.